Vonage/video-express-plus-sample/README.md

 6. Check the downloads directory for the private.key file.

+7. Scroll to the bottom of the page and enable *Video (beta)* for the application.

+8. Click the *Save changes* button.

 ## Installing dependencies

 1. You need to be logged into your npmjs account to install the private